background

 When your iPhone is low on storage space, it can't download the update from the Apple servers because it doesn't have sufficient storage space.

-First, we'll show you how to offload an app, and then we'll show you how to uninstall an app.
+First, we'll show you how to offload an app and then show you how to uninstall an app.

 Here's how to offload an app on your iPhone: